FAQ - Frequently Asked Questions

 2. How do I find your $2 full-length audio demos?

 In the green menu on the left side of my website's home page, click on either "Women"... or "Men", then "Women's Full Demos."
 Then use the search engine to find the title you want.
 Click on that title which places it in your shopping cart.
 Then proceed to "checkout."

 3. I'm looking for one of your arrangements and learning trax "Combo", and can't seem to find it on your site.
 How do I find it?

 To find the title in the "Women's Buy One Get One Free Combo" list, once in a great while, if the words in a song title aren't unique enough (e.g., too common of words,... like the title "Let It Go"), the resulting search for the title creates a very long list of song titles to wade through.
 For titles like these, I've tried to also include a very descriptive ADDITIONAL word or two, e.g., "from Frozen."
 So simply typing the word "Frozen" would find you that product!

-4. I purchased an arrangement (or trax, etc.) months and months ago and downloaded them then.
-However, somehow they were deleted accidentally and I'm now wanting to download them again.
+4. I purchased an Arrmt/Trax Combo months and months ago, however, somehow the trax were deleted accidentally in my computer and I'm now wanting to download them again.
 How do I do that?